 Bill Venners is president of Artima Software, Inc. and

-Java platform's architecture and internals.
-His popular columns in
+survey of the Java platform's architecture and internals.
+His

-community.
-He currently devotes most of his energy to building
+process for the community.
+He currently devotes most of his

-Artima.com into an ever more useful resource for developers.
+energy to building Artima.com into an ever more useful resource

 Portland Pattern Repository: